openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Deletes an existing health monitor.

-  Octavia will pass in the health monitor ID as a parameter.
+  Octavia will pass in the health monitor object as a parameter.

   The health monitor will be in the ``PENDING_DELETE`` provisioning_status when it is passed to the driver.
 The driver will notify Octavia that the